-Join Joel Bradley for an in-depth discussion in this video Using map channels, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video Using map channels, part of 3ds Max: UVW Mapping.

 - We have at least a little already talked…about how UV space maps the geometry…using a zero to one system that marks…both the start and end points for map types…being applied inside a material.…One really useful feature that we haven't noted so far,…however, is the fact that in 3DS Max we can actually use…multiple versions of UV space on…any piece of geometry we like.…This is accomplished by means of UVW Map channels…with each map channel having its own zero to one space.…